 Children in grades K-12, whose parents have had a history of substance abuse and/or incarceration, and demonstrate financial need, are eligible for the Star Kids Scholarship Program.
 Eligible children are typically referred to the program by local social service agencies, by schools with whom we partner, or even the parent or caregiver themselves.
-After a detailed application is complete and an interview conducted, the Star Kids Scholarship Program enrolls the children in small, supportive, community-oriented and culturally appropriate non-public schools with the help of the willing and active parent.
+After a detailed application is complete and an interview conducted, the Star Kids Scholarship Program enrolls the children in small, supportive, community-oriented and culturally appropriate non-public schools with the help of the willing and active parent/guardian.
 These schools include independent private schools, Catholic Diocesan Schools and private Christian Schools.

 How We Are Funded:

 Each student is matched with an individual sponsor or group willing to contribute toward a child’s tuition ($4,000 annually for grades K-8; $4,500 annually for grades 9-12).
 Sponsors receive the child’s report card, school photo, letter from the Executive Director, and a thank you note from the student.
 Star Kids also welcomes partial sponsor commitments and donations of any amount, which help with after-school programs, summer camps, uniforms, tutoring, and school-based field trips.
 In addition to our sponsors’ support, other Educational Program expenses (including after-school programs, summer camps, tutoring, etc.) are provided by the generosity of foundation grants, corporations, the Dioceses of Fall River and Providence, schools, parishes, our annual appeal, and multiple fundraising events.
 Star Kids is very fortunate to have our administrative expenses covered by our founder, Timothy Flanigan, M.D., as well as through our annual appeal, annual fundraising events, and foundation grants.

 How We Determine Success: